close

 Description

-While the vehicles appeared externally similar to Class 127 vehicles, the biggest difference being the Class 115 TCL vehicle had a slightly different window layout than the Class 127 TSL vehicle, with one full size window being replaced by two half windows where a bulkhead divided the first class area into smoking / non-smoking.
+While the vehicles appeared externally similar to Class 127 vehicles, there were minor differences.
+The Class 115s had four handrails on the cab front, the Class 127s had none.
+The Class 115 TCL vehicle had a slightly different window layout than the Class 127 TSL vehicle, with one full size window being replaced by two half windows where a bulkhead divided the first class area into smoking / non-smoking.

 Internally they had improved seating, furnishings, lighting and wall surfaces, due to the work of the BTC Design Panel who wanted to remove the bus type atmosphere from the sets.